Skip to content

 A Manchester landlord needed documentation that a licensed commercial applicator had treated a stinging-insect problem at a multi-unit property — the property manager required proof for insurance and tenant records.

 Outcome: Anchor's F1 license documentation, treatment records, and EPA-registered product logs satisfied the requirement.
-Flat $399, one-time.
+Flat one-time rate.
 The license number, category, and product reg numbers were all provided in writing.

-Range: Flat $399 one-time — no documentation surcharge
+Scope: Flat one-time rate — no documentation surcharge

 Scenario · Bedford

-Eave nest — homeowner had received three 'call for quote' estimates
+Eave nest — homeowner had received three vague phone estimates

-A Bedford homeowner contacted three exterminator services and received vague phone estimates ranging from '$200 and up' to 'depends on the nest.'
-None would give a firm number before seeing it in person.
-Looking for a published price, the homeowner found Anchor's flat $399.
+A Bedford homeowner contacted three exterminator services and received vague phone estimates that all amounted to 'depends on the nest.'
+None would commit to a firm rate before seeing it in person.
+Looking for a straight answer, the homeowner found Anchor's flat one-time rate.

-Outcome: One technician visit, species confirmed (European paper wasp), nest treated and removed, flat $399, ~30-day re-treat guarantee included.
+Outcome: One technician visit, species confirmed (European paper wasp), nest treated and removed, flat one-time rate, ~30-day re-treat guarantee included.
 No surprise upcharge.

 Frequently asked